ToprakKamburoglu/Cinema-Center-Management-System/README.md

 This project is developed for educational purposes as part of a university coursework.

-## 👨‍💻 Developer

-**Toprak Kamburoğlu**
-- 📧 Email: toprakkamburoglu@gmail.com
-- 🎓 Student at Kadir Has University - Computer Engineering
-- 📱 Phone: 0535 068 89 01

----

-*This Cinema Center Management System demonstrates practical application of Java programming concepts, database design, and user interface development in a real-world scenario.*
+Project Focus : *This Cinema Center Management System demonstrates practical application of Java programming concepts, database design, and user interface development in a real-world scenario.*

+For technical support or collaboration opportunities, please contact toprakkamburoglu@gmail.com